 - Best Overall: Duluth Trading Co.
 Ballroom Jeans

-Flannel-lined jeans provide the alternative — the metaphorical KFC Double Down of pants, they’re the garment equivalent of putting on your clothes straight out of the dryer.
+Flannel-lined jeans — if you haven’t already figured it out, that’s denim lined with flannel — provide the wardobe alternative to scratchy wool and schleppy fleece. the metaphorical KFC Double Down of pants, pulling on a pair is the pants equivalent of putting on your favorite hoodie straight out of the dryer.
 Wearing them feels like you never left the toasty cave that is your flannel-sheet-covered bed.
-What we’re trying to say is that they’re warm, comfy and rugged.

 Things to consider: